eladyaniv01/SC2MapAnalysis/README.md

 - [Getting Started](#getting-started)

-Why Do we need this ?
+Why do we need this ?
 =====================

 This module is inspired by plays like this one [TY map positioning](https://www.youtube.com/watch?v=NUQsAWIBTSk&start=458)